Michael Harris II Player Props: Braves vs. Rays

-Michael Harris II -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Tampa Bay Rays, with Taj Bradley on the hill, on July 8 at 7:15 PM ET.
+Michael Harris II -- with an on-base percentage of .222 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Zach Eflin on the hill, on July 9 at 1:40 PM ET.

 Michael Harris II Game Info & Props vs. the Rays